-Historical tradition believes that Moses collected, edited, compiled and, wrote the Pentateuch/Torah (the first five books of the Bible) (1).
+Historical tradition holds that Moses collected, edited, compiled and wrote the Pentateuch/Torah (the first five books of the Bible) (1).
 A contemporary advocate of such a view would also point out that there’s biblical New Testament attestation that assigns Pentateuchal authorship to Moses such as in Mark 12:26, Luke 24:27, John 1:45, Romans 10:5, and 2 Corinthians 3:15.
 It is also believed that Moses would in all likelihood have used sources for his material given that all events within the book of Genesis happened before his birth.
 For example, Moses may have collected the oral traditions of the family histories of Abraham and his descendants, and put them into a single text.
 He would have compiled and written Genesis during the Israelite’s exodus wandering period (between 1440 and 1400BC) (2).
 Thus, given this view, Moses may be viewed as an editor, a historian, as well as a receiver of revelation through God’s direct and supernatural communication.
 This is a view that persists within conservative evangelical circles today (3) (4).

 Those who argue for Mosaic authorship will point to what they consider to be several lines of evidence.
 For example, some have argued that the unity of composition supports Mosaic authorship.
 It is argued that the five books of the Pentateuch present a coherent picture of the origins of mankind, mankind’s fall into sin, and the result of that fall (5).
 The Pentateuch also presents a coherent picture of the birth and development of Israel as a nation in covenant relationship with Yahweh (6).
 Furthermore, except for Genesis, these books focus on the life and ministry of Moses whom God raised up to lead the sons of Israel out of bondage in Egypt and into that covenant-relationship with himself, and to, but not into, the Promised Land as a fulfillment of his promise to Abraham.
 The continuing role of Moses as the hero in Exodus through Deuteronomy, and the central focus of Yahweh’s developing covenant–relationship with Israel (in accordance with the promises he made to Abraham) is believed to unify the books of the Pentateuch, suggesting a single author.